PLAYER1267/HPSC_ASS_1_B23446/README.md

 # HPSC_ASS_1_B23446
-use the instructions in make file to compile and run the programs.
+Use the instructions in make file to compile and run the programs.